 p.
 9 “Independents Week”

 p.
-9 See the Association for Enterprise Opportunity to learn about programs that improve access to capital for active and aspiring entrepreneurs.
+9 The Association for Enterprise Opportunity, Locavesting, and Be a Localist and to learn about funding models, programs and policies that improve access to capital for active and aspiring entrepreneurs.

 p.
 10 “501c6 group exemption program” (a benefit available to AMIBA-affiliated organizations)